Piano Concerto No. 9 (Mozart): Reception

 The work is highly regarded by critics.
 Charles Rosen has called it "perhaps the first unequivocal masterpiece [of the] classical style."
 Alfred Brendel has called it "one of the greatest wonders of the world".
 Alfred Einstein dubbed it "Mozart's Eroica".
-Cuthbert Girdlestone was not quite as effusive in his praise, however, noting that the slow movement, while a great leap forward for Mozart, was still somewhat limited and the work as a whole was not equal to the piano concertos from the composer's peak in Vienna from 1784 to 1787, nor equal to his best compositions overall.
+Cuthbert Girdlestone wrote that the slow movement, while a great leap forward for Mozart, was still somewhat limited and the work as a whole was not equal to the piano concertos from the composer's peak in Vienna from 1784 to 1787, nor equal to his best compositions overall.
+More recently, the Mozart scholar Simon P Keefe has summed up the concerto as "characterized by a conciseness of thematic development, a depth of expression (in the Andantino in particular) and a level of exuberant virtuosity (especially in the finale) that surpasses anything witnessed in his preceding piano concertos."

 Name

 The work has long been known as the Jeunehomme Concerto.
-Théodore de Wyzéwa and Georges de Saint-Foix claimed that Mozart wrote the piece for an unnamed French pianist 'Jeunehomme' (French for "young man") visiting Salzburg.
-However, Michael Lorenz demonstrated in 2004 that the dedicatee was actually Victoire Jenamy (1749–1812), a daughter of Jean-Georges Noverre, a dancer who was one of Mozart's friends.
-Mozart had met Jenamy during his stay in Vienna in 1773.
+Théodore de Wyzéwa and Georges de Saint-Foix claimed that Mozart wrote the piece for an unnamed French pianist 'Jeunehomme' (French for "young man", but also a common French surname) visiting Salzburg.
+However, Michael Lorenz demonstrated in 2004 that the dedicatee was actually Victoire Jenamy (1749–1812), a French virtuoso who was a daughter of one of Mozart's friends, the dancer Jean-Georges Noverre.
+Mozart became familiar with Jenamy and her reputedly splendid playing when she performed in Salzburg in December 1776.
+Part of the confusion of names was due to the fact that in their letters Mozart and his father variously refer to her as ‘the jenomy’, 'Madame jenomè and ‘Madame genomai’.
+In addition, Wyzéwa and Saint Foix had to base their work on prior transcriptions of Mozart's letters, as they were denied access to the originals by a difficult and unco-operative archivist.
+However, they also changed her title from Madame (indicating that she was married) to Mademoiselle (indicating that she was not).
+The reasons for this remain a mystery.